 - Is there something in the world that you’d like to change?

 - Grab a pen or email and let them know: email@example.com

 44 Brook Green

 We received a years subscription to Girl Talk for GG.
-All editorial copy and opinins are our own.
-To see more from Girl Talk you can find them on Facebook, or Twitter, under the #GirlsAreAmazing hashtag.
+All editorial copy and opinions are our own.